tr-d/jam/README.md

 if structured data is scones and you are clotted cream, this is jam

+## about

+Jam is a structured data manipulation tool.
+- Decode from yaml, json or toml.
+- Merge and diff multiple sources.
+- Apply filters and jmespath queries.
+- Execute go text templates.
+- Encode yaml, json, toml, go or struct.

+Interacting with structured data should be more pleasant for shell and go programmers.

 ## get

 ```bash
 go get -tags pretty github.com/tr-d/jam/cmd/jam
 ```

+## why pretty

+Because :rainbow:!
+But the code that makes the pretty colors weighs approximately ten billion tons.
+If you don't need them the binary is a fair bit smaller.

 ## use